systopia/de.systopia.campaign/USERDOC.md

 As a result, within CiviCRM there is no efficient way to plan complex campaigns (including subsequent campaign actions, costs, budgets, fundraising goals...), or to analyze the success and costs of campaigns and their subsequent actions.
 This is a big deficit as this data constitutes the basis for a goal-oriented development of the organization's fundraising and overall strategy.

-We do not know of any CiviCRM-Extensions or other projects with a similar scope.
-There is an extension called "Advanced Fundraising Reports" but it mainly aims at providing addition preconfigured reports.
 The project aims at enhancing CiviCRM capabilities for strategic fundraising, campaigning and reporting in the following ways:

-### Creating a campaign hierarchy
+### Providing a campaign hierarchy

 Creating the possibility for parent and child campaigns adapting the user interface for creating and viewing existing campaigns (e.g. a hierarchical „tree view“ and possibilities for filtering